Who are we?

 We will revise or update this policy if our practices change.
 Please refer to this page for the latest information and the effective date of any changes.

 The Energy-SHIFTS project is coordinated by Anglia Ruskin University in the UK, however individual partners (located in different countries) have responsibility for both controlling and processing personal information related to specific activities.
-If you consider we have not complied with data protection regulations please inform us via firstname.lastname@example.org however you can also make a complaint via the UK’s supervisory authority, see https://ico.org.uk/concerns/.
+If you have concerns over our handling of your personal data please inform us via email@example.com and also contact firstname.lastname@example.org with details.